How to Choose the Best IT Recruitment Firm That Will Work for YOU!

 Newer and smaller agencies may have close relationships with a handful of businesses, which may be perfect for some of the more general tech positions, such as an IT Coordinator or Network Administrator.
 But, if your job search is more IT-specific, they are unlikely to be privy to the myriad of unpublicized jobs in your field.
 Again, if the recruiter is not in the IT niche, you may end up being invited to interview for positions that do not coincide with your career goals and are not the right fit.

-Larger, more established IT recruitment firms that have been in business for a decade or longer have close connections and relationships with a broad spectrum of companies in Atlanta’s metro area.
+Larger, more established IT recruitment firms that have been in business for a decade or longer have close connections and relationships with a broad spectrum of companies.
 Those medium-large companies are always on the lookout for a variety of tech specialists, which ultimately increases the odds for you to get matched with the job that meets your criterion.

 Whether you end up talking with a small, medium, or large firm, ask the following questions to help narrow down the selection: